Interior House Painting Costs Guide

 Professional Painter Tip:

-We recommend obtaining a written, detailed outline of the surface preparation process before you hire your next painter.
+We recommend obtaining a written, detailed outline of the surface preparation process before hiring your next painter.
 Any good residential painting service worth considering should include detailed prep details in their estimate.

 Paint Costs By Housing Type